kmahady/elision_precision/README.md

     to compare pronunciation methods."
 Twelfth Annual Conference of the International Speech Communication Association.
 2011.

-Results quantitatively from Hixon et al, due to a variety of differences in implementations, but seem qualitatively similar.
+Results differ quantitatively from Hixon et al, due to a variety of differences in implementation, but seem qualitatively similar.